 MCE's then-Vice Chair and Mill Valley councilmember Shawn Marshall heralded the $350 million contract with Netherlands-based Shell for "redirecting" revenues and shareholder profits from PG&E shareholders to MCE for the benefit of Marin.
 Marshall neglected to note that Shell employed few, if any Marin residents, and that Shell's shareholders would take profits out of Marin and the Bay Area.

 Marshall now heads LEAN Energy U.S. (Local Energy Aggregation Network), which focuses on spreading and pre-selling CCA throughout California and the rest of the country.
-One of LEAN’s benefactors is Shell (see bottom of last page).
+One of LEAN’s benefactors is Shell Oil (see bottom of page).

 Kate Sears ramps up Shell